rklymentiev/py-for-neuro/chapters/chapter0.md

 **Q: If I am not a neuroscientist and not planning to work in a life science field, can I benefit from the course?**

 A: Definitely!
-Most exercises are based on neuroscience related data sets (description of these data sets is provided in the next parts), but you are not required to have a neuroscience background to solve them since they are more about Python programming.
+Most exercises are based on neuroscience-related data sets (description of these data sets is provided in the next parts), but you are not required to have a neuroscience background to solve them since they are more about Python programming.

 **Q: Is this a supervised course?**

 A: No, there is no supervision.
-I tried to make tasks and hints as clear as possible.
-There is an open (but not that active) Discord server [Python for Neuroscience](https://discord.gg/yUq9sfHHDb) that was created for discussions of Python related problems in a neuroscience field.
+However, I tried to make tasks and hints as clear as possible.

 **Q: Will I get a certificate after the completion of the course?**